Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Concluding remarks

 \subsection{The safety bias of communication}

 Our finding of a safety bias in diverse written and spoken language generalizes our earlier work which revealed a positivity bias~\cite{kloumann2012b,dodds2015a}---a linguistic instantiation of the Pollyanna Principle~\cite{boucher1969a}.
-In the GES framework we have defined here, the positivity bias is a goodness bias.
-We have also found a complementary linguistic low-energy bias in the GES framework (see Fig.~\ref{fig:meaning.ousiometer9300_googlebooks001}D).
+In the GAS framework we have defined here, the positivity bias is a goodness bias.
+We have also found a complementary linguistic low-aggression bias in the GAS framework (see Fig.~\ref{fig:meaning.ousiometer9310_googlebooks001}D).

-We now understand that the linguistic goodness bias and the linguistic low-energy bias are shadows of an underlying linguistic safety bias---projections of points in the 2-$d$ $\Mpower$-$\Mdanger$ plane onto the orthogonal 1-$d$ diagonal axes of goodness and energy.
+We now understand that the linguistic goodness bias and the linguistic low-aggression bias are shadows of an underlying linguistic safety bias---projections of points in the two-dimensional $\Mpower$-$\Mdanger$ plane onto the orthogonal one-dimensional diagonal axes of goodness and aggression.
 The one dimensional map is not the two-dimensional territory.

-Secondary to the safety bias, we have also observed a relatively minor power bias in five of the six corpora we have studied here (see lower histograms in the panels of Fig.~\ref{fig:meaning.ousiometer9400_PDS_tableau004}).
-The one exception is the Sherlock Holmes corpus, for which the median power is 0.
-Moreover, the power distributions are relatively more symmetric than than the danger ones.

-Future work will be needed to understand the true generality of the safety bias.
-In expanding the NRC VAD lexicon to conform to Zipf distributions of real corpora, we will be able to examine how the overall power-danger ousiogram behaves with respect to frequency of usage.
-This line of research---which is also necessary for refining the ousiometer instrument (Sec.~\ref{sec:meaning.conclusion-ousiometer})---should follow in the same fashion as the work we performed to move beyond the expect-curated ANEW word list~\cite{bradley1999a}, which we found to be a poor fit for real corpora~\cite{dodds2011e}.
-Looking at dimensions one at a time, the key diagnostic graphic is the jellyfish plot, which we developed for \semdiff{happiness}{sadness} presented by individual words per semantic-differentials~\cite{kloumann2012b,dodds2015a}.